gibbok/notes-web-vitals/README.md

 The performance tab is a lab tool that profiles all page activity during startup or a recorded time period.
 It offers deep insight into everything it observes across dimensions such as network, rendering, painting and scripting activity, as well as a page's Core Web Vitals.

 Use it:

-- During development
+- During development.
-- It provides only lab data
+- It provides only lab data.

 ### CrUX